• What retail shrinkage is

 • A solution incorporating the latest tech advancements such as automation, computer vision or machine learning

-• Flexibility to grow with you, and integration with 3rd parties such as surveillance cameras
+• Flexibility to grow with you and integration with 3rd parties such as surveillance cameras

 “We are seeing a shift towards intelligence-based loss prevention systems and that trend will continue into the future.” - Jia Wertz for Forbes.

-Now you can identify the top reasons for shrink in retail, you’re ready to start formulating your loss prevention strategy.
+Now that you can identify the top reasons for shrinking in retail, you're ready to start formulating your loss prevention strategy.
 Our loss prevention experts have created a free guide: The 360° strategy to reduce shrinkage and maximize profits, specifically for retail and grocery decision-makers.
-In this downloadable checklist, you’ll discover actionable strategies to counter the 5 main causes of retail shrinkage, as well as uncover trends and predictions for the future of the industry.

 “45% of retailers increased their loss prevention budgets last year.” - Michael Keenan for Shopify.